menphina/Milvaneth/README.md

 (\*) Once an open source alternative appears, the corresponding component will be made public.

-Milvaneth's source code is expected to be released under the Ms-PL (Microsoft Public License) license.
-Ms-PL is a weak copyleft license from Microsoft.
+Milvaneth's source code is expected to be released under the MIT/X11 license.

 # About the service